End of June,

 and the painted detail and elegant shape slip easily into our design.

-The teal connects to the chaise but again, it’s a bit less intense,
+The teal connects to the color of the chaise but again, it’s a bit less intense,

 Shades of Light glass and acrylic table